8 Trends Shaping Technical Support Services in 2016

 Software as a Service (SaaS) and the subsequent Retail as a Service (RaaS) have proven that the cloud is the next great platform.
 With software and sales systems going to the cloud, support services have to follow.
 This is probably a good thing because cloud-based systems are more easily accessed and integrated.

-5. Social Media as a Service channel.
+5. Social Media as a Service channel, and SEO to optimize sites.

 People are utilizing social media to air their questions, regardless if it’s positive or negative feedback.
 Although it has been recommended that companies do not answer support calls on Facebook, there is simply no way to stem the tide.
 Solving issues correctly and quickly has become the only way to keep support issues from blowing up on social media, which can potentially be devastating for brand image.
 If a company has displays great service on social media, expect more people to give it likes on Facebook, Yelp and other social media sites.
+SEO is also essential to optimize sites and enhance the efficiency of social media platforms.
+It also helps in generating useful leads for different companies.
+Have a look at this great site to find more information about the same.
+SEO and everything else related to it further enhance the quality of customer support, and is therefore, the need of the hour.
+If you want to learn more on how to have a good SEO, try to look for a consultant like the ones from https://victoriousseo.com/markets/seo-consultant/.

 6. First Aid Support with Siri.

 Not just from Siri on Apple iOS, but also Google Now, Microsoft Cortana, and Amazon’s Echo.
-These talking digital assistants on mobile devices will continue to become more relevant.
+These talking digital assistants on mobile devices in the article will continue to become more relevant.
 People have started talking to their smartphones, and the smartphones have been great at providing answers.
 Expect them to at the frontline of support very soon.

 7. DIY Videos.